argenkiwi/kenkyo/README.md

 # Kenkyo

-A layered keyboard layout designed to augment your keyboard's capabilities without changing its expected behaviour, so you can remain productive as you learn to use it.
+A layered keyboard layout designed to augment your keyboard's capabilities without changing its default behaviour, so you can remain productive as you learn to use it.

 > Kenkyo (謙虚) is the Japanese term for humility or modesty.